imsrgadich/free-genai-bootcamp-2025/lang-portal/task.md

 ### Home Challenge
 - Level 1: reimplement the missing API endpoints
 - Level 5: rebuild the entire thing from scratch with whatever you want.

+## Technical uncertainty

+### Backend implementation
+- Reimplemented the backend in Python using FastAPI.
+- Used SQLite3 for the database.
+- I used Cursor IDE with "claude 3.5 sonnet" to write the code.
+- Once I had the technical specs, coding with Cursor was a breeze.
+- Had no clear understanding of how frontend will communicate with the backend.